cwntr/go-dex-client/infrastructure/infrastructure.md

 Congratulations, you just setup all mandatory things to get to work with the Stakenet DexAPI.
 What next is to run a client that consumes this API.
 You could:
-  - run the example of a DexAPI client following the next steps described in [client installation](bot.md) which is only the API connecting part.
+  - run the example of a DexAPI client following the next steps described in [client installation](bot.md) which allows you list, place & cancel orders
   - checkout the [scala implementation from X9](https://github.com/X9Developers/DexAPI/tree/master/trading-bot)
   - take this repo as a template and build some trading logic on top of it